Helsinki's new Guggenheim museum turns heads and raises eyebrows

 The museum sought a proposal "worthy of Helsinki's position as the mecca of design and architecture," and "aspired to the transparency your society is known for," Guggenheim director Richard Armstrong gushed during Tuesday's press conference.

 The radical structure of the design competition itself was an effort to align with the Finnish architectural tradition of anonymity in order to uphold democratic design.
-Yet even now, only a handful of the 85-member Helsinki City Council, the legislative body who owns the final say on the matter, have voiced their support
+Yet even now, only a handful of the 85-member Helsinki City Council, the legislative body who owns the final say on the matter, have voiced their support in this investment.

 What would Helsinki stand to gain?